Juliana + Forest + Dia Los Muertos Styled Wedding in the Summer

 The bride put her outfit together all on her own.
 It was made up of a corset from Dark Garden Custom Corsetry, as skirt made by independent designer Kristen Eiden and lace ‘barefoot sandals’ and gloves by Gloves by Jana.
 She also made her headpiece herself.
 All in all, this mix of retro, yet very timeless and classic look made for some amazing images that I still love to look back on and enjoy.

-Every wedding, no matter how budgeted, is going to cost a couple some.
+Every wedding, no matter how budget, is going to cost a couple some.
 While the photography and video were the biggest, they saved a lot by having the wedding at their parent’s beautiful ranch home in Tracy, California and the bride’s cousin did all the catering as a gift.
-“There’s nothing we’d do differently”, Juliana said about the wedding afterwards, “We didn’t second guess our choices because we went with our gut.
+“There’s nothing we’d do differently”, Juliana said about the wedding afterward, “We didn’t second guess our choices because we went with our gut.
 My advice to other couples would be spend cash on what makes you happy.
 Your guests won’t remember $1000 napkins or the fact that you had them at all.
 Also, make lists and shamelessly ask friends and family for help!”

-This wedding also got featured on the amazing blog Rock N Roll bride, and I was very proud to see it there!
+This wedding also got featured on the amazing blog Rock N Roll Bride, and I was very proud to see it there!
 I hope you enjoy checking out this amazingly unique wedding as I did shooting it.